Janvi-Khatrani/EventBridgeDemo/README.md

   }
   ```
 - Target: `MyDemoQueue`
-- Add permission to allow EventBridge to send messages to SQS
+- Ensure EventBridge has permission to send messages to SQS.

 ### 3. Deploy the Lambda (via Visual Studio)